IIT Kharagpur researchers develop low-cost blood test device

 "Compared to other reported portable devices for haemoglobin estimation, this device is implementable without any trained personnel at resource-limited settings," Chakraborty said.

 Extensive validation tests have been conducted for blood glucose and haemoglobin at laboratories as well as in the field, both in clinical environment and villages with limited clinical facilities.
-"We have tested it at extreme challenging environment with uncontrolled dirt, dust and humidity, and in the absence of structured clinics or air-conditioned pathological laboratories to work," Dr Satadal Saha, visiting professor at the School of Medical Science and Technology of IIT Kharagpur, said.
+"We have tested it at the extreme challenging environment with uncontrolled dirt, dust and humidity, and in the absence of structured clinics or air-conditioned pathological laboratories to work," Dr Satadal Saha, visiting professor at the School of Medical Science and Technology of IIT Kharagpur, said.

-Saha along with Chakraborty led the joint team for field work.
+Saha along with Chakraborty led the joint team for fieldwork.